chhavi007-bit/Doctor-Patient-Conversation-Analysis-/README.md

 - **Symptom and Risk Classification:** Training a model (Random Forest, CountVectorizer) to classify conversations into low-risk and high-risk based on symptoms and distress levels.
 - **Emergency Detection System:** Detecting critical symptoms (e.g., severe pain, fatigue, dizziness, bleeding, tumor growth) and psychological distress (e.g., anxiety, hopelessness, fear) using keyword detection and NLP models.
 - **Interactive Dashboard for Insights:** Developing a dashboard (plotly/Dash) to visualize findings and flag emergency cases.
+- **Calander Intgration with cal.com** A unique meeting link is generated.
+ Patients can visit the link to customize their meeting schedule.
+ During the booking process, they are required to provide their name and email.
+ Upon successful booking, they receive a confirmation email with meeting details.
 ## 📊 Dashboard Preview
 ![analyzer](https://github.com/user-attachments/assets/a80473b9-a7bd-445c-9a51-463121c04bb5)